CyberBoyAyush/CappyChat/TIER_SYSTEM.md

 # Tier System Implementation

-This document describes the robust tier system implemented for AtChat, which manages user access to AI models based on credit limits.
+This document describes the robust tier system implemented for AVChat, which manages user access to AI models based on credit limits.

 ## Overview